MoolahModding/site/docs/custom-music/index.md

 ## Prerequisites
 :::note
-You do not require Unreal Engine to be installed to replace the game's audio (But if you seriously want to, double check the engine version and installation options not path option, that will save your time)
+You do not require Unreal Engine to be installed to replace the game's audio, and this tutorial does not require the Editor to be installed.
 :::
  - Wwise 2021.1.13.8036 **or** [wwise_pd3](https://github.com/MoolahModding/wwise_pd3/releases/latest)
  - A program that can extract UE4 PAK files ([FModel](https://fmodel.app), UModel)